isba-ik/Finance/README.md

-ML projects I have done in FInance
+ML projects I have done in the field of Finance